Goldenhar syndrome: Treatment

 Treatment is usually confined to such surgical intervention as may be necessary to help the child to develop e.g. jaw distraction/bone grafts, ocular dermoid debulking (see below), repairing cleft palate/lip, repairing heart malformations or spinal surgery.
 Some patients with Goldenhar syndrome will require assistance as they grow by means of hearing aids or glasses.
 Stem cell grafting (womb tissue grafting) has been successfully used to "reprogram" eye dermoids, effectively halting the regrowth of eye dermoids.
 These tissues that grow on the eye are "mis-programmed" cells (sometimes tooth or nail cells instead of eye cells).

 Epidemiology

-Prevalence ranges from 1 in 3,500 to 5,600 live births.
-Male-female ratio is found to be 3:2.
+Prevalence ranges from 1 in 3,500 to 8,500 births.

 Eponym

 The condition was documented in 1952 by Belgian–American ophthalmologist Maurice Goldenhar (1924–2001).